Skip to content

 Self Assessment Tax Returns

-After you have registered as self employed, you should automatically be sent a self assessment notice following the end of each tax year, which runs from 6th April to 5th April every year.
+After you have registered as self employed, you should automatically receive a self assessment reminder following the end of each tax year, which runs from 6th April to 5th April every year.

-The days of submitting a paper tax return are almost behind us, with HMRC encouraging all taxpayers to submit their self assessment returns online these days.
+The days of submitting a paper tax return are almost behind us.
+HMRC stopped sending out paper returns to the under 70s from April 2023 onwards.

-For example, for the tax year running from 6th April 2021 to 5th April 2022, a paper tax return will need to be submitted to HMRC by 31st October 2022.
-If you opt to do it online, you will have until 31st January 2023 to submit it.
+For example, for the tax year running from 6th April 2023 to 5th April 2024, you will have until 31st January 2025 to submit it.

 When completing your return make sure you avoid these 10 Common self assessment tax return mistakes.